View Tempe resident libraries.

 To extend access to reading materials across the city, the City of Tempe is offering rebates for the installation of Little Libraries in Tempe neighborhoods.
 Homeowners and non-profit organizations that purchase, install and register a Little Library can receive up to a $300 rebate to offset the costs.
 Little Libraries rebate funding is available for structures placed on private property only.

 The Little Libraries concept is Tempe’s version of the national Little Free Libraries program, which has sparked an international phenomenon resulting in more than 50,000 neighborhood libraries and millions of annual book exchanges.
-Locally, the program was developed by a City Council working group comprised of Councilmembers Kolby Granville and David Schapira, who spearheaded the effort.

 City of Tempe